 Welcome to the Montauk Point Lighthouse, the oldest lighthouse in New York State.
 The Lighthouse was authorized by the Second Congress, under President George Washington in 1792.
 Construction began on June 7, 1796 and was completed on November 5, 1796.
 This National Historic Landmark has been part of Long Island’s land and seascape for over 200 years and still serves as an active aid to navigation.

-Group tours to the lighthouse museum should be made in advance.
-Contact the museum office at 631-668-2544 to schedule your visit.
+Group and school tours (20 or more) to the lighthouse museum should be booked in advance.
+Please contact the museum office at 631-668-2544 to schedule.

-For groups of less than 20 people, regular admission rates apply.
+For groups of fewer than 20 people, regular admission rates apply.

 For groups of 20 or more: